Skip to content

 1. Remodel plumbing bid

-This type of bid may be for residential or commercial clients who are looking to remodel a specific room or entire building that contains a great amount of plumbing, like a bathroom, kitchen, or laundry room.
+This type of bid may be for residential or commercial clients who are looking to remodel a specific room or entire building that contains a lot of plumbing, such as a bathroom, kitchen, or laundry room.

-Pro Tip: Make sure to schedule a pre-bid meeting with a walkthrough of the site if you can.
+Pro Tip: If possible schedule a pre-bid meeting with a walkthrough of the site if you can.
 This will give you a better understanding of just how much labor and materials you’ll need for the plumbing project.

 2. New construction plumbing bid